mukuzz/myfi/Readme.md

 # MyFi

-A modern personal finance management application built with Spring Boot (Java) for the backend and React (TypeScript) for the frontend.
+A modern personal finance management application with seamless transaction updates.

 ## Table of Contents